benjaminvatterj/benjaminvatterj.github.io/content/work_in_progress/hospital_capacity/index.md

 +++
 # Project title.
-title = "Insuring the insurers: hospital capacity and prices."
+title = "Insuring the insurers: hospital capacity and prices"

 # Date this page was created.
 date = 2019-01-02